 An upright cabinet gaming machine is generally easier to place in a line.
 This is because the separators and bases are connected to each other.
 Using upright Illinois gaming systems helps to provide a cohesive look for your bar or restaurant.

 While upright and slant cabinets use the same software, a slant cabinet Illinois slot machine can be placed farther away from other cabinets because it doesn’t need a base.
 This type of device creates a larger gaming area, so it is better for bigger, more spacious Illinois video gaming locations.

 Why Do Independent Video Gaming Locations Have More Games on Their Illinois Gaming Machines Than Casinos?

 When comparing Illinois slot machines in casinos and slot machines at Illinois video gaming locations such as restaurants and bars, you will most likely notice how the amount of games varies on each machine.
-In general, a casino will have a set number of Illinois gaming machines focused on a single game.
+In general, a casino will have a set number of Illinois gaming systems focused on a single game.
 At independent locations, you will find multiple games on the exact same gaming system.

 This occurs because the Illinois video gaming location can only have a maximum of six Illinois gaming systems.
 To make up for having only six Illinois gaming systems, each machine includes multiple games rather than only one.
 Because of this, the visitor has a higher amount of choices on a machine, making the selection similar to that of a casino.

 Casinos have started to see a decline in their normal monthly revenue.
 The most recent numbers show that Illinois casino revenue has fallen by 3% this year.
 To make the situation worse for casinos, there will soon be up to six new casinos competing with the current 10 casinos in the state.